wbor-fm/wbor-failsafe-notifier/README.md

 9. Set up the systemd service to run the script in the background:

-    We have our script installed to `/home/pi5/Scripts/wbor-failsafe-notifier` (`pi5` is our Pi's username). ***If you installed it somewhere else, make sure to update the paths in the service file accordingly.*** Likewise, if your username is different, update the `User=` line in the service file.
+    We have our script installed to `/home/$USER/Scripts/wbor-failsafe-notifier`. ***If you installed it somewhere else, make sure to update the paths in the service file accordingly.*** Likewise, if your username is different, update the `User=` line in the service file.

     `Environment=BLINKA_FT232H=1` is required to use the FT232H USB to JTAG serial converter.
 If you remove this, the script will not work.
-If you are using a Raspberry Pi with GPIO pins, you can remove this line from the service file (and ensure your `PIN_ASSIGNMENT` in `.env` corresponds to Broadcom/BCM pin names recognized by `board`, e.g., `D17` for GPIO17).
+If you are using GPIO pins directly, you can remove this line from the service file (and ensure your `PIN_ASSIGNMENT` in `.env` corresponds to Broadcom/BCM pin names recognized by `board`, e.g., `D17` for GPIO17).

     ```bash
     sudo cp wbor-failsafe-notifier.service /etc/systemd/system/